franciscomcm/thesis-latex-template/README.md

-# thesis-latex-template
+# Thesis template in Latex

-Latex template for Bachelor, Master and Semester Project thesis
+Latex template for Bachelor, Master and Semester Project thesis.
+Feel free to adapt it to your own needs.